enkidevs/curriculum/Linux/Package Management/what-is-ppa.md

 Advanced Packaging Tool

 [2: Launchpad]
-Launchpad is a software collaboration platform that provides various features for application development as well as hosts Ubuntu packages and provides PPAs.
+Launchpad is a software collaboration platform that provides various features for application development, as well as hosting Ubuntu packages and providing the PPA repository.